imdanielsp/dstructs/README.md

     </p>
 </h1>

-A C++ library of data structures.
-Enriching the knowledge and awaking the interest on data structure and algorithms is the intention of this library.
+A C++ library of data structures enriching the knowledge and awaking the interest on data structure and algorithms.
 Data structures and algorithms are important and the basics, at most, should be known.

 ## Implementation Philosophy